Veterinary Services

 Your feline friend should be routinely vaccinated against the following:

-Commonly called ‘cat flu’ as its symptoms include sneezing, fever, discharge from the nose and eyes, and mouth ulcers.
-Spreads via cat to cat contact, airborne contact or contamination of the living environment.
+Feline calicivirus: Commonly called ‘cat flu,’ its symptoms include sneezing, fever, discharge from the nose, eyes, and mouth ulcers.
+Spreads via cat-to-cat contact, airborne contact, or contamination of the living environment.
 Vaccination prevents some strains but not all.

-Spread by the saliva or discharge from the nose and eyes in infected cats, it can also survive in its environment.
-Like feline calicivirus it is a type of ‘cat flu’ as its symptoms include fever, sneezing, conjunctivitis and discharge from the eyes.
-Once a cat has had feline herpes it is infected for life and may suffer recurrent flare-ups that are treated with antibiotics and eye drops.
+Feline herpes virus: This virus is spread by saliva or discharge from the nose and eyes of infected cats and can also survive in the environment.
+Like feline calicivirus, it is a type of ‘cat flu,’ as its symptoms include fever, sneezing, conjunctivitis, and discharge from the eyes.
+Once a cat has had feline herpes, it is infected for life and may suffer recurrent flare-ups that are treated with antibiotics and eye drops.

-Spread by the feces and urine of infected cats, this virus attacks their immune system leaving the animal unable to fight infection.
+Feline infectious enteritis: This virus is spread by the feces and urine of infected cats.
+It attacks the animal’s immune system, leaving the animal unable to fight infection.
 Pregnant cats can transmit the disease to their kittens while they are in the womb.
-Symptoms include fever, seizures, vomiting, diarrhea and dehydration.
+Symptoms include fever, seizures, vomiting, diarrhea, and dehydration.

 Rabbits